BusProject/SalsaPress/readme.md

 3. You should see a Salsa Icon appear in your Admin Console.
 Enter your Salsa Email / Password to connect Salsa to WordPress.
 4. You should be able to add widgets and embed reports, events, and sign up forms.
 GO CRAZZY!!

-Should be installed and hosted on WordPress shortly/
+Should be installed and hosted on WordPress shortly.

 Contribute
 ------------